The Peninsula Hong Kong: 1994 expansion

 In 1994, the hotel was expanded with a 30-storey tower of a similar architectural style as the existing building.
 The facade of the existing hotel building was preserved, including the forecourt, the lobby and the front facade.
 The hotel remained in operation while construction took place.

 The new Peninsula Tower is topped with a helipad.
 It is used to transport VIP guests to the Hong Kong International Airport, a seven-minute flight away.
 World-record holding Australian helicopter pilot Dick Smith, accompanied by Director-General Peter K N Lok of the Civil Aviation Department, piloted the inaugural certifying helicopter flight onto the helipad in 1994.

 The redevelopment increased the total number of rooms to 300 with the addition of 132 rooms and suites.
 Other new features included 10 floors of office space, shops and hotel facilities.

 2012 refurbishment

 To celebrate the hotel's 85th anniversary in April 2013, it launched a HK$450 million refurbishment programme.
 In September 2012, the first phase of the Peninsula Tower was completed.
-New features includes digital enhancements ranging from touch-screen tablets, a DVD library of 3D movies to high-definition televisions.
+New features include digital enhancements ranging from touch-screen tablets, a DVD library of 3D movies to high-definition televisions.
 The decor of the rooms is in pared-down Oriental chic, with plain cream upholstery, vintage luggage-inspired drawer handles and Chinese ink painting-inspired ornaments.
 However the renovation did not include the iconic lobby, restaurants and bars which all remained unchanged.

 Architecture and facilities

-The Peninsula is designed in the Baroque style.
-The Baroque style setting of the lobby could reflect on the First Floor Tea Lounge, and lobby with a detailed design of plaster staircase, novel treatment balustrading, ornamental stained glass, and woodwork carpets and draperies starting from 1928.
+The Peninsula is designed in the Italianate style.
+The lobby's design is a combination of Edwardian and Second Empire styles and includes ornamental stained glass, woodwork, and carpets and draperies dating from 1928.